Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel

 The main result of this section goes as follows. \end{sloppypar} \begin{thm} There are $c, C > 0$, $p_1 \in \nat^*$ such that for any $p \geq p_1$, we have

 where $\norm{\cdot}$ is the operator norm with respect to the $L^2$-scalar products (\ref{eq_l2_prod}) on $X$ and $Y$. \end{thm} \begin{rem} a) For compact manifolds, a similar statement appeared in Sun \cite[Theorem 3.3]{SunLogBer} for $(F, h^F)$ trivial.
-However, only the lower bound was discussed there and there is a gap in the proof.
+However, only the lower bound was discussed there, and there is a gap in the proof.
 See Sun \cite{SunLogBer} for the explanation of the error and its correction, relying on the current article.

 b) A more precise version of (\ref{eq_ot_as_sp}), containing the asymptotics of $\| \res_p \|$, will be given in \cite{FinToeplImm}. \end{rem} This section is organized as follows.
 In Section \ref{sect_tay_exp}, we calculate the first two terms of the Taylor expansion of the $\dbar$-operator in a shrinking tubular neighborhood of $Y$.
 This will play a crucial role in our proof of the lower bound of Theorem \ref{thm_ot_as_sp} in Section \ref{sect_spec_low_bnd}.
 In Section \ref{sect_trace}, we establish the upper bound of Theorem \ref{thm_ot_as_sp}.
 Throughout the section the variables $p \in \nat^*$ and $t \in \real$ are related by